BenraouaneSoufiane/pixelated-pong/README.md

 # Get started
 By default it runs on the port 3005, you can point your domain & add ssl, also you can run it definitively by using nogup or pm2
+You can also edit the ball speed, ball image,...

 ```
 git clone https://github.com/BenraouaneSoufiane/pixelated-pong.git